Walking from the Shaw family in this area, (at least for a while) we come across …

 In 1881 colliery carpenter Joseph B Hackett and his family were at Norman Cottage.

-On the canal bank, towards Evan’s Potteries, were a couple of old cottages.
-Mr. Howard lived in one.
+According to Adeline …. “on the canal bank, towards Evan’s Potteries, were a couple of old cottages.
+Mr. Howard lived in one.”

 Born at Hempshill near Bulwell in 1810, Benjamin Howard was a son of Thomas and Martha (nee Kettleband?).